 Mahatma Gandhi (1869–1948)

-Leader of Indian independence movement.
+Leader of the Indian independence movement.
 Advocated use of non-violent protest.
 Sought to unite different religious traditions.
 Also sought to improve the welfare of the ‘untouchable’ caste and Indian women.

 George Orwell (1903–1950)

-Campaigning journalist who lived amongst the poorest members of society during Great Depression to write about their experiences.
+Campaigning journalist who lived amongst the poorest members of society during the Great Depression to write about their experiences.
 Also volunteered to fight in the Spanish civil war.
 Wrote about the dangers of totalitarian states.

 Eleanor Roosevelt (1884–1962)

-Involved in many charities and keen supporter of the United Nations.
+Involved in many charities and a keen supporter of the United Nations.
 Helped to draw up charter on the Universal Declaration of Human Rights.